Key facts

 Career outcomes

 Graduate ready to take your career into teaching within the private, independent or public education sectors or advisory roles.
-You can even work closely with sporting organisations.
+You can even work closely with sporting organisations in advisory roles.

 As well as working as an educator, you may find yourself working in fields including: